Mabuasehube is an incredible wilderness in Botswana with amazing animal encounters, a true sense of remoteness and fantastic campsites.

 The route via Hukuntsi and Kang is another fairly common way into the park if you’re on a longer trip around Botswana.
 We left the park via this route and stayed at Kalahari Rest Lodge 25 km north of Kang the night after leaving.
 Petrol is available in Hukuntsi, but make sure to fill up in Kang just in case.

 It’s a quick 110 km of tar between Kang and Hukuntsi, followed by a further 140 km from Hukuntsi to Mabuasehube entrance gate.
-South from Hukuntsi the road is a mix of sand and gravel stretches each lasting a few kilometres.
+South of Hukuntsi the road is a mix of sand and gravel stretches each lasting a few kilometres.
 I’m not sure why random parts of the road have been made into graded gravel but we sped up to 50 km/h on these sections as opposed to 30 km/h through the sand.

 How much Fuel do I need for Mabuasehube?